-If guests are due to arrive soon, their booking is cancelled free of charge and if you’re not able to find alternative accommodation, Customer Service can help.
-You must cover the cost if the alternative accommodation is more expensive, but we’ll always try to find something with similar standards and rates.
-If guests are booked far enough in advance, their booking is cancelled free of charge, but Customer Service won’t attempt to relocate them.
+If guests are due to arrive soon, their booking will be canceled free of charge.
+If you’re unable to find alternative accommodations, Customer Service can help.
+You have to cover the cost if the alternative accommodation is more expensive, but we’ll always try to find something with similar standards and rates.
+If guests are booked far enough in advance, their booking will be canceled free of charge, but Customer Service won’t attempt to relocate them.

-In some regions, the local government makes us responsible for arranging temporary closures and/or restrictions on new reservations.
+In some regions, the local government holds us responsible for arranging temporary closures and/or restrictions on new reservations.
 In these situations, we’ll act on your behalf and keep you informed via email.

 Guests can request to cancel their reservations via their Booking.com account.
-You then accept their cancellation.
+Then you can accept their cancellation.

 Guests can also request to cancel the reservation by calling or messaging you directly.
-In this case, you must cancel the reservation yourself in the extranet.
-Click Request to cancel booking in the Reservations section of the extranet.
-Once the guest confirms your request, the reservation will be cancelled – until the guest confirms the cancellation, the reservation remains active.
+In this case, you must cancel the reservation yourself on the Extranet.
+Click Request to cancel booking in the Extranet’s Reservations section.
+Once the guest confirms your request, the reservation will be canceled.
+The reservation will remain active until the guest confirms the cancellation.

-In emergency circumstances, guests will not have to pay to cancel the reservation, even if they had a non-refundable booking.
+In emergency circumstances, guests won’t have to pay to cancel the reservation, even if they had a non-refundable booking.

 Relocating guests if my property is closed

-If relocation is possible – for example, if other properties in the area remain operational – then you should find your guests alternative accommodation.
-Our Customer Service team can help with relocation, and they will also evaluate if we can waive relocation costs.
+If relocation is possible (e.g. if other properties in the area remain operational), you should find your guests alternative accommodations.
+Our Customer Service team can help with relocation, and they’ll also evaluate if we can waive the relocation costs.

 Contacting Booking.com for support